GeoscienceAustralia/sira/docs/source/index.rst

 `component_type` (the building blocks of a facility or network) and link it to existing or custom fragility algorithms.

-**Component Criticality Analysis:** Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and options for targeted component upgrades that yield greatest improvements to system resilience.
+**Component Criticality Analysis:** Scenario analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and options for targeted component upgrades that yield greatest improvements to system resilience.

-**Restoration Prognosis:** Users can experiment with different levels of hazard intensities and post-disaster resource allocation to gauge restoration times for system operations.
+**Restoration Prognosis:** SIRA can assess restoration times for a system based on assigned priority levels for specific functions (or outputs) of the system, the recovery functions of components, and repair streams.
+The restoration curves used are taken from literature or developed with support from industry.
+'Repair streams' indicate how many repair task can be undertaken in parallel, which is a proxy for the resources available for repair tasks.

 User Documentation